Campus Faculty Association

 The general responsibilities of standing committees are described below:

-C. Budget Committee: To propose a budget to the Executive Committee and present it at the final general membership meeting of the academic year which is based on the Committee’s best estimate of the Campus Faculty Association’s projected income during the following year.
+C. Budget Committee: To propose an annual budget to the Executive Committee and present it at the final general membership meeting of the academic year which is based on the Committee’s best estimate of the Campus Faculty Association’s projected income during the following year.
+To monitor and maintain the CFA’s finances, checking and savings accounts and investments, to keep accounts of income and disbursements, and provide regular financial reports to the Executive Committee.
+In addition, the committee shall provide oversight of University finances and budget with the goal of advocating for greater budgetary transparency and budgetary priorities that advance the best interests of faculty and students.

 E. UIUC Senate Caucus: This committee is composed of Campus Faculty Association members who also serve on the Faculty Senate.
 Members typically meet once a month to preview issues on the Senate agenda.